privacyguides/privacyguides.org/docs/browsers.en.md

 - [x] Enable **Strict** Enhanced Tracking Protection

 This protects you by blocking social media trackers, fingerprinting scripts (note that this does not protect you from *all* fingerprinting), cryptominers, cross-site tracking cookies, and some other tracking content.
-It protects from many common threats, but does not completely block all tracking avenues, because it is designed to never have any impact on site functionality which limits its filters.
+ETP protects against many common threats, but it does not block all tracking avenues because it is designed to have minimal to no impact on site usability.

 ##### Sanitize on Close